Keyboard shortcuts

 Check Your Knowledge

-1. What is a “Safe Search” filter?
+1. What is a “Safe Search” filter and why is it important for kids?

 2. How can you tell if a search result is an advertisement?